This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Write down the date, time, and location of your child's surgery.

-- Tell your child's caregiver about any medicines your child is taking.
-Ask your child's caregiver about any medications your child should or should not take before the surgery.
+- Tell your child's healthcare provider about any medicines your child is taking.
+Ask your child's healthcare provider about any medications your child should or should not take before the surgery.

 - Your child may need to have blood and urine tests and chest and leg x-rays taken.
-Ask your child's caregiver for more information about these tests.
+Ask your child's healthcare provider for more information about these tests.
 Write down the date, time, and location of each test.

 The night before your child's surgery: